arowdam/code_notes/html/html basics.md

 * also: alt="" width="", height=""
     * alt: shows text if the image doesn't load
     * width/height control the img size

+            note: if using width/height attributes, specs can be changed by a stylesheet.
+So if anything use inline style instead

+            i.e.

+            style="width:00px;height:00px;"

     * `<img src="" alt=""...>`
 * note -> links can be local (peep above) or absolute (web links)